SciTools/iris/docs/iris/src/whitepapers/change_management.rst

 major and minor version number in the version name, "major.minor.xxx", as explained in the :ref:`releases section <iris_change_releases>` below.

-    * Code that currently works should **still work**, and behave exactly the same, in any subsequent sub-release with the same major release number.
+    * Code that currently works should **still work**, and have the same results and effects, in any subsequent sub-release with the same major release number.

     * The only time we will make changes that can break existing code is at a **major release**.

-    * At a major release, code that works **and emits no deprecation warnings** in the latest previous (minor) release should still work, and behave exactly the same.
+    * At a major release, code that works **and emits no deprecation warnings** in the latest previous (minor) release should still work, and have the same results and effects.

 **What can possibly go wrong ?**